Peter Willmott (businessman)

-Peter Willmott is an American businessman.
+Peter Willmott (June 1, 1937 – November 11, 2023) was an American businessman.
+He worked for several large American companies, including as an executive at Federal Express from 1974 to 1983, and as Chief Executive Officer and President of Carson Pirie Scott & Co. from 1996 to 1998.

 Early life and education

+Willmott was born on June 1, 1937.
 Willmott graduated from Williams College in 1959 with a degree in economics.
 At Williams, he was, amongst various activities, captain of the basketball team.
 He went on to attend Harvard's Business School and graduated with a Masters of Business Administration in 1961.